 1. First impressions aren’t always accurate

-Raise your hand if you’ve looked your new roommate up online before meeting them ().
+Raise your hand if you’ve ever looked someone up online before meeting them ().
 While this kind of information gathering may help satisfy your curiosity, it’s also important to remember that people may present themselves differently on social media.
 Try to take your first impressions of someone with a grain of salt, whether it’s in person or online.
 Allow yourself the time to get to know them over the course of a few weeks.
 Seek out the things you have in common (interests, hobbies, etc.) and allow space for differences, too.

 2. Roommate agreements are helpful

-A lot of roommate conflict arises from differing expectations, miscommunications and other subtle misperceptions.
+A lot of roommate conflict arises from mismatched expectations, miscommunications and other subtle misperceptions.
 Make sure you’re covering the basics by setting ground rules together, even if you’ve lived together before.
 Talk through each of your expectations, habits and routines together.
 Remember that you may need to revisit these subjects each semester as your schedules and commitments may change.
 Here are some topics to discuss together:

 You can create a roommate agreement to establish common ground and hold everyone accountable.
 Make sure everyone is on the same page and that everyone is able to share their input.
 Off-campus students can use this roommate agreement template.
 On-campus students will be able to complete a roommate agreement in person with their roommate and RA following move-in.